typemeta/funcj/parser/readme.md

 expr.set(choice(var, num, binExpr));
 ```

-We can parse an expression and evaluate like this:
+We can parse an expression and evaluate it like this:

 ```java
 Op2<Integer> eval = expr.parse(Input.of("(x*((x/2)+x))")).getOrThrow();